-- The above mentioned developments are not required to provide green buffer and/ or peripheral planting verges only if the landuse type and development type remain unchanged. - Please note that you may still be required to make a DC application to NParks even if greenery provision within the development is not required.
-Refer to Chapter 8 on Submission Procedures for NParks' DC application requirement. - We advise the QP to consult NParks through the walk-in pre-submission consultation clinic for any enquiry on the greenery provision before submission.
+- The above mentioned developments are exempted from provision of green buffer and/ or peripheral planting verges only if the landuse type and development type remain unchanged. - Please note that you may still be required to make a DC application to NParks even if greenery provision within the development has been exempted.
+Refer to Chapter 8 on Submission Procedures for NParks' DC application requirement. - We advise the QP to consult NParks through the walk-in pre-submission consultation clinic for any enquiry pertaining to the exemption of greenery provision before submission.